ekta-jain-datafornix/DF-SDK-Guides/Android SDK/API SDK/MSV.md

             })
 ```
-- Similarily you can call for selfie comaprison with CompareSelfieImageRequest Request model in framework:
+- Similarily you can call for selfie comaprison with CompareSelfieImageRequest Request model in framework (Add prefix on Base64 String image data:image/jpg;base64,):
 ```sh
 DataFornixSdk.sendImageForSelfieCheck
 ```
-- Similarily you can call for Video liveliness check with converting video into base64 String:
+- Similarily you can call for Video liveliness check with converting video into base64 String (Add prefix on Base64 String image data:video/mp4;base64,):
 ```sh
 DataFornixSdk.sendVideoForLivelinessCheck